rfdrake/tel/README.md

 6. If you want to do it at the ssh protocol level, there is https://github.com/mxtommy/Cisco-SSH-Client

-# Bugs
+# Bugs or Caveats

 1. Sending a "#" to the router via -c will match that as a prompt if that is what your prompt is set for.  clear_accum doesn't fix this.. need to put more thought into it.

-2. The color syntax highlight breaks when the line buffer falls in the wrong place.
-There is nothing we can currently do about this, but I'm hoping someone will come up with an inventive fix.
+2. See [ISSUES] for a complete list of currently existing bugs

 # Information